tmorin/ceb/book/examples/ex-greeting.md

 ## Initialize the Shadow DOM

-To Shadow DOM of `ex-greeting` is initialized with the decorator `@ContentBuilder.content` is used :
+The Shadow DOM of `ex-greeting` is initialized with the decorator of `@ContentBuilder` :

 ```typescript
 import {